loadingio/ldfile/README.md

 ## ldfile / Static Methods

  * `fromURL(url, type, encoding)` - load file by URL. return promise resolving to {result, file} object.
+   - params:
      - `type`: the same as the type in ldfile object configuration.
      - `encoding`: default utf-8 and only applicable when type is text.
+   - returns:
+     - `result`: parsed content based on given `type`.
+     - `file`: corresponding file object
  * `fromFile(file, type, encoding)` - load File object
    - same with `fromURL` except that the first param (file) is a File object.